gingerhome/gingee/README.md

 [**See AI Disclaimer**](./docs/ai-disclaimer.md)

 The objective of the project is to validate the feasibility of GenAI in platform/framework level programming as opposed to generating simplistic applications and in the process be the world's first AI authored and human co-authored production ready application server.
-To ensure full transparency, a key part of the development has been the meticulous recording of the chat transcript.
-You can find the link to the transcript below

-**[Chat Transcript](https://gingerhome.github.io/gingee-docs/docs/ai-transcript/index.html)** - Click here to see the full AI chat transcript from start of this project till date|

 **What is Gingee?**